shinyay/spring-cloud-gcp-pubsub-gs/README.md

 # Spring Cloud GCP PubSub Getting Started

 Cloud Pub/Sub is an asynchronous messaging service that decouples services that produce events from services that process events.
+Spring Cloud GCP for Pub/Sub is an abstraction allows Spring to use Cloud Pub/Sub without depending on any Cloud Pub/Sub API.

 ## Description
 ### Dependencies